Scaling in Practice: Venture Case Studies

 Full case study: forthcoming on publication.

 Jumba is a Kenyan construction-tech venture tackling one of the most structurally difficult distribution problems in the East African economy: the construction materials supply chain.
 Kenya's construction sector is large, growing, and fundamentally inefficient - dominated by fragmented, cash-based, relationship-dependent supply chains that inflate costs for the end customer and create significant working capital challenges for the small hardware retailers and developers who constitute most of the market's volume.
-Founded in 2022 by Kagure Wamunyu, former Country Manager at Uber Kenya, and Miano Njoka, Jumba began as a B2B marketplace focused on structural materials - cement and steel - operating across 60 percent of Kenya's 47 counties by 2023.
+Founded in 2022 by Kagure Wamunyu, an operator with prior Uber and Kobo360 experience, and Miano Njoka, Jumba began as a B2B marketplace focused on structural materials - cement and steel - operating across 60 percent of Kenya's 47 counties by 2023.
 The venture raised $1 million in pre-seed in 2022 and a $4.5 million seed round in February 2023 led by LocalGlobe with participation from Enza Capital, Foundamental, Seedstars International, Speedinvest, FirstCheck Africa, and others.

 In October 2025, Jumba launched the Jumba App at a public event at the Serena Hotel in Nairobi - a strategic pivot from B2B structural materials to a comprehensive digital marketplace serving developers, contractors, and homeowners.
 The app connects users directly with verified suppliers across cement, steel, tiles and finishing products, with real-time price comparison, digital ordering, and delivery tracking.
 The stated rollout is the Nairobi metropolitan area initially, expanding to all 47 counties.

-The Jumba case - co-authored by George Windsor and Scott Walker for the Edward Elgar Casebook on African Scaling edited by Simon Raby - is analytically significant on two counts.
-The first is how Jumba built the credibility infrastructure (supplier relationships, quality assurance, credit facilities) necessary to displace incumbents in a high-value, high-friction market.
+The Jumba case is analytically significant on two counts.
+The first is how Jumba built the credibility infrastructure (supplier relationships, quality assurance, credit facilities) necessary to displace incumbents in a high-value, high-friction market - exactly the vertical-stack pattern treated in Growth and Management Strategies where the Williamson transaction-cost economics framework names why African scaling ventures vertically integrate when market institutions cannot sustain the coordination they require.
 The second is the strategic shift the October 2025 app launch represents: from integrated marketplace to software-first platform with the supplier network and credibility infrastructure as the underlying asset.
 The physical goods distribution problem remains the hardest form of scaling in the East African economy.
 Jumba's pivot is a live test of whether the credibility infrastructure accumulated through the integrated model can sustain a software-first expansion.
 The Jumba case link will be added here upon publication.